Saltford: Governance

 Saltford Parish Council, like all parish councils of England, has responsibility for local issues.
 The parish falls within the unitary authority of Bath and North East Somerset, which was created in 1996 under the Local Government Act 1992.
 Fire, police and ambulance services are provided jointly with other authorities through the Avon Fire and Rescue Service, Avon and Somerset Constabulary and the Great Western Ambulance Service.

 Saltford elects two councillors to the unitary authority, Bath and North East Somerset Council.

 Bath and North East Somerset's area covers some of the ceremonial county of Somerset, but is administered separately from the non-metropolitan county, whose headquarters are in Bath.
 Between 1 April 1974 and 1 April 1996, it was the Wansdyke district and the City of Bath of the county of Avon.
 Before 1974 the parish was part of Keynsham Urban District.

-The parish is represented in the House of Commons as part of North East Somerset.
-It elects one Member of Parliament (MP) by the first past the post system; the sitting MP is Jacob Rees-Mogg (Conservative).
+The parish is represented in the House of Commons as part of North East Somerset and Hanham.
+It elects one member of parliament (MP) by the first past the post system; the sitting MP is Dan Norris (Labour).

 Historic buildings

 St Mary's Church, Saltford, a Norman church dating back to the 12th century, is a Grade II listed building.
 The tower dates from Saxon times, although it has been extensively repaired and the top 10 feet were added later.
 The church used to include an external porch, but this was demolished in the 19th century and the stone used to build the vestry; the line of the porch can still be viewed on the ground, by the layout of the drainage.
 In the 19th century, there were internal changes to the church.
 For instance, an organ gallery was built in the early part of the century.

 Saltford Manor House, which lies west of the church, dates from around 1160, and was found through a survey by Country Life magazine to be the oldest continuously occupied house in England.
 Architectural historian John Goodall believes the house has details, particularly in the ornate windows, which date it securely to before 1150, and probably to around 1148, the completion date of Hereford Cathedral, with which it has some similarities.
 The façade of the house dates from the 17th century.

 The 18th-century Old Brass Mill, like the Manor House, is listed as Grade II* and is also a Scheduled Ancient Monument.
 The Brass Mill was one of a series along the Avon Valley powered by water wheels.

 Saltford House was built in 1771.
-In 1856 it bought by Admiral Benedictus Marwood Kelly who died there on 26 September 1867.
+In 1856 it was bought by Admiral Benedictus Marwood Kelly who died there on 26 September 1867.